Are there any specific COVID-19 protocols we should know about?

 What’s the difference between toobing and rafting?

-Toobing is done in the individual black inner toobs, which are shaped like a donut.
-Toobs come with or without a bottom, but we like to say that our bottoms save your bottoms.
-Rafting, on the other handle, comes with a paddle and can be done in the kayak-shaped inflatables for 1 or 2 people, or larger rafts that hold up to 6 people.
+Toobing is done in the individual black & or vinyl toobs, which are shaped like a donut.
+Toobs come with or without a bottom.
+Rafting, on the other hand, comes with a paddle and can be done in the kayak-shaped inflatables for 1 or 2 people, or larger rafts that hold up to 6 people.

 What does it cost to park?

 On the weekends, we charge $10 to park, cash only from mid May through August beginning at 10am.
 Parking is free on the weekdays.
-Our Comal location has free parking at 193 S. Liberty and 600 Mather St. and a VIP lot at 145 W. Lincoln that is $20 per car.
+Our Comal location has free parking at 193 S. Liberty and $10 at 600 Mather St. and a VIP lot at 145 W. Lincoln that is $20 per car next to our Exit!